 Of all the Deep South governors, only Houston

-refused to call a secession convention after South Carolina began the process
+refused to call a secession convention after South Carolina began

-to persuade county judges to call elections for delegates to such a convention.
+went around him to persuade county judges to call elections for

-legislature into special session but it did no good since
+called the legislature into special session but it did no good since

 most of the legislators also had been elected as delegates to the

 ordinance of secession.

 Convention members remembered that all office holders had taken

 they must be sworn in again, this time pledging allegiance to the

 new and separate governments of Texas and the Confederacy.

 refused to do so, the convention declared the office of governor

 vacated, and that elevated Clark to the post.
-He took the required oath of office and went right to work
+He took the required

-for war.
+generally readying Texas for war.
 Clark wanted to make his temporary

 for the office to Francis R. Lubbock.
 Clark served in the Confederate

 army, then practiced law in Marshall

 until his death in 1880.